Sujay8070/hide_shapes/README.md

 ```

-# Script-1 -> To use 'lexi_quadrilateral', Run the following from command-line
+# Script-1 -> To use 'lexi_quadrilateral.py', Run the following from command-line
 ```
 python lexi_quadrilateral.py -p 'demo.txt'
 ```